 - How do we help young people think more critically and creatively about probable and preferable futures?

-- In what ways are both education and society influenced by competing ideologies about how society best works?
+- In what ways are education and society influenced by competing ideologies about how the world works best?

 To contact David please click here: firstname.lastname@example.org